zifn/CS289_Coltrims_ML/README.md

                         Directory to save results to.
 ```

-To analysis the random data set with default settings:
+To analyze the generated data set with default settings:
 ```
 user@machine:~/project_repo$ python analysis.py synthetic.dat
 ```